brontosaurusrex/brontosaurusrex.github.io/_posts/2017-03-30-the-secret-ingredient-to-photorealism.md

 > For that you will need an application that uses openColorIO profiles like Nuke or affinity photo or something like it.

+Supposedly this should be in 2.79, but can't locate in here
+[https://wiki.blender.org/index.php/Dev:Ref/Release_Notes/2.79](https://wiki.blender.org/index.php/Dev:Ref/Release_Notes/2.79) (There is some sort of shadow-catcher mentioned btw).